NaluKit/nalu-examples/NaluDominoCompositeCachedApplication/README.md

 * press 'Save'

 This example will route back to the list.
 In case 'Store in Cache' is active, the change is not visible, because Nalu uses the saved component instead of creating a new one.
 After pressing 'Reload', the updates gets visible.

+## Show & Hide Block Feature
+On the search screen you'll find tow buttons to show and hide a block.